nicklafferty/craftycody/content/crafts/diy-speaker-stands.md

 Go ahead and glue the shelving boards together along their edges and clamp them.

 When the large frame pieces have dried we're going to drill pilot holes for our dowels to fit into.
 Use a drill guide so you're able to drill straight into the wood.
 We'll put two dowels into each corner join.
+Use the same size drill bit as your dowels, in this case, 3/8-in.
 Glue the end of the dowel and hammer in with a rubber mallet.
 You can use a flush-cut saw to trim off the excess dowel after they have dried.

 Next, glue and stack the three completed frame pieces on top of each other to make the bulk of the speaker stand.